maidsafe/QA/Documentation/Rust Style.md

 If a crate has that feature, make sure your code does not produce any new errors when compiling with `--features=clippy`.
 If you don't agree with a [Clippy lint](https://github.com/Manishearth/rust-clippy#lints), discuss it with the team before explicitly adding an `#[allow(lint)]` attribute.

+We currently use Rust nightly-2016-11-17 and Clippy 0.0.99.
+We update these versions every time a new stable Rust version is released.

 ## Other crates